Bellver Blue Tech Zone

 • launching a product or service

-• driving business meetings
+• boosting commercial meetings

-• increasing awareness or company visibility
+• increasing company awareness or visibility

-2. Assign KPIs to each objective
+2. Associate KPIs with each objective

-3. Collect data before, during, and after the event
+3. Collect data before, during, and after

-Let us look at a simple example:
+Let's take a simple example:

 If a company invests 10,000 euros in an event and, as a result, generates 18,000 euros in closed opportunities or attributable revenue, the calculation would be: